zatserkl/donation-analytics-project/README.md

 # Remarks on the code implementation

-The variables for the column numbers in the module parser.py are made in upper case intentionally because they were not typed but copied/pasted from the documentation (to avoid typos).

 The package consists of three modules.

 ### parser.py
-Contains class LineParser that carries out the basic checks on the current line and extracts data of interest
+Contains class LineParser that carries out the basic checks on the current line and extracts data of interest.

+Note: The variables for the column numbers in the module parser.py are made in upper case intentionally because they were not typed but copied/pasted from the documentation (to avoid typos).

 ### processor.py
 Contains class DonationProcessor that processes clean data from the current line provided by LineParser.
 It also contains general purpose functions get\_donor\_id() and get\_recipient\_id() that can be used for the data analysis in the calling routine.